 LEAs must also ensure compliance with the TK-3 grade span adjustment requirement.
-The First Interim reporting period is a good time to monitor class loads and calculate compliance with the average class size of 24 at each school site or collectively bargained alternative.
+The Interim reporting periods are a good time to monitor class loads and calculate compliance with the average class size of 24 at each school.
 It is critically important to ensure you are not in jeopardy of losing this funding.
-The penalty of noncompliance is \$953 per ADA for all ADA generated in grades TK-3.
+The penalty of noncompliance is \$953 per ADA for TK.
 Charter schools automatically receive this grade span adjustment funding but are not required to meet the enrollment average.